Skip to content

 model str Parent's model LLM model to use

-can_ask_questions bool False Enable ask_parent tool
+can_ask_questions bool True Enable ask_parent tool

-max_questions int 3 Max questions per task
+max_questions int None (unlimited) Max questions per task

 preferred_mode str "auto" "sync", "async", or "auto"